bu-ist/bu-protected-s3-object-lambda/readme.md

 The parameters of the BU production deployment are in the `samconfig.toml` file under the "prod" stanza.

+Deployments are handled automatically by a Github Action that runs a `sam build` and `sam deploy` with the `prod` configuration when a commit is made to the `main` branch.
+More details about the Github Action are available in the [Continuous integration/deployment (CI/CD)](./docs/cicd.md) documentation.

 ## Testing

 The package includes a suite of unit tests that can be run using the following command: